Florence-nyokabi/alx-low_level_programming/0x0C-more_malloc_free/README.md

-# 0x0B.
-C - malloc, free
+# 0x0C.
+C - More malloc, free
- By Julien Barbier
- Weight: 1
- Project over - took place from Apr 4, 2022 to Apr 6, 2022 -

 #### Concepts
 For this project, we expect you to look at this concept:

 Automatic and dynamic allocation, malloc and free

-##### Resources
+Resources

-###### Read or watch:
+Read or watch:

-0x0a - malloc & free - quick overview.pdf

-Dynamic memory allocation in C - malloc calloc realloc free (stop at 6:50)

-man or help:
+Do I cast the result of malloc? man or help:

-malloc

-free
+exit (3)

+calloc

+realloc

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ## General
-What is the difference between automatic and dynamic allocation
+How to use the exit function

-What is malloc and free and how to use them
+What are the functions calloc and realloc from the standard library and how to use them

-Why and when use malloc

-How to use valgrind to check for memory leak

-#### Copyright - Plagiarism
+### Copyright - Plagiarism
 You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.

 You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.